Samsung Galaxy A13

-The Samsung Galaxy A13 is an Android smartphone manufactured by Samsung Electronics.
-The 4G LTE model was announced on 4 March 2022 and the 5G model was announced on 2 December 2021.
-The phone has a quad-camera setup with a 50 MP main camera, a 6.6 in (175mm) HD+ Infinity-V display, and a 5000 mAh Li-Po battery.
-It ships with Android 12.
+The Samsung Galaxy A13 and Samsung Galaxy A13 5G are Android smartphones manufactured by Samsung Electronics.
+The 4G LTE model was announced on 4 March 2022 and the 5G model was announced on 2 December 2021, making them entry-level 32-bit smartphones and successors to the Galaxy A12.
+The phone has a quad-camera (triple for the 5G version) setup with a 50 MP main camera, a 6.6 (6.5 for the 5G version) in (175mm) Full HD+ (HD+ for the 5G version) Infinity-V display, and a 5000 mAh Li-Po battery.
+It ships with Android 12 (Android 11 for the 5G version).

 Design

-The screen of the Galaxy A13 is made of Corning Gorilla Glass 5, and in the 5G model, it is made of glass of unknown manufacture.
+The screen of the Galaxy A13 is made of Corning Gorilla Glass 5 in both 4G and 5G models.
 The body of the 4G model is made of glossy plastic, and the 5G model is made of matte plastic.

-The design of the smartphone is similar in comparison to the Samsung Galaxy A32.

 At the bottom are the USB-C connector, speaker, microphone and 3.5 mm audio jack.
 The Galaxy A13 5G has a second microphone on top.
 On the left side, depending on the Galaxy A13 version, there is a slot for 1 SIM card and a microSD memory card up to 1 TB or for 2 SIM cards and a microSD memory card up to 1 TB or only for 1 SIM card and microSD memory card up to 1 TB in Galaxy A13 5G.
 On the right side are the volume buttons and the lock button, which has a built-in fingerprint scanner.

 The Samsung Galaxy A13 is sold in 4 colors: black, white, blue and peach.

-The Samsung Galaxy A13 5G is sold in black and green colors, including blue and orange for the global models.
+The Samsung Galaxy A13 5G is sold in black and green in US markets.
+It is sold in peach and orange in the international markets.